dempseydanielle/marindicators/README.md

 data.
 All indicators were selected and evaluated using the “Indicator Selection Guidance Framework” developed by Bundy, Gomez, and Cook (2017).

-For information on the Guidance Framework, including defintions of ecosystem attributes and sub-attributes, and methods for screening indicators, please refer to: Bundy A, Gomez C, Cook AM.
+For information on the Guidance Framework, including definitions of ecosystem attributes and sub-attributes, and methods for screening indicators, please refer to: Bundy A, Gomez C, Cook AM.
 2017.
 Guidance framework for the selection and evaluation of ecological indicators.
 Can.
 Tech.
 Rep. Fish.
 Aquat.
 Sci.
 3232: xii + 212 p.

 For general information on the `marindicators` package, including the indicators that can be calculated, descriptions of data, and examples, please refer to the vignette: Introduction to `marindicators`.